Th0rGarden/abracadabra-for-obsidian/README.md

 >
 > After I've figured out the key actions I'll be using regularly, I build out a custom command module.
 I'll add things like 'Archive Tasks' and 'Task Report' and give them custom icons and colors.
 With this I get a visual app that's tailored to my specific needs.
 >
-> And of course, the info card is great for keeping up with updates; I don't have auto-update plugins enabled in Obsidian because I like to control over my versions.
+> And of course, the info card is great for keeping up with updates; I don't have auto-update plugins enabled in Obsidian because I like control over my versions.
 When a beta release is available, I'll click the release notes button to see what's new, and I can update with one click.

 > **📖 See More Examples**
 > This is just one example.
 Read more about how [**focused writers, new explorers, and plugin developers**](https://th0rgarden.github.io/abracadabra-for-obsidian/#use-cases) can use Abracadabra in the full documentation.